 A student shall attend school in the school attendance boundary in which his/her custodial parent or legal guardian resides unless authorized by the superintendent or his designee.
+Proof of residence may be requested upon enrollment.
 In grades 9 through 12 requests for transfers shall be considered only at the beginning of each semester and at the end of a grading period for the junior high/middle school.
 Proof of official guardianship or official notification that guardianship will be awarded must be presented to the administration at the time of enrollment.
 Students who do not qualify to attend school in Clay Community Schools' district must pay tuition per IC 20-26-11.

-Transfer tuition costs per month (9 months) for the 2022-2023 school year may be obtained from the Director of Business Affairs at Central Office.
-Transfer tuition costs increase substantially for students enrolled after the ADM count day in September 2021.
+Transfer tuition costs per month (9 months) for the 2023-2024 school year may be obtained from the Director of Business Affairs at Central Office.
+Transfer tuition costs increase substantially for students enrolled after the ADM count day in September 2023.
 Transfer Tuition costs are subject to change based on state and local regulations and may change in the middle of the academic year.